gophercises/task/README.md

 db, err := bolt.Open("tasks.db", 0600, nil)
 ```

-Later we will dig into how to install the application so that it can be run from anywhere and it will persist our tasks regardless of where we run the CLI.
+Later you can dig into how to install the application so that it can be run from anywhere and it will persist our tasks regardless of where we run the CLI.

-### 3. Install and globalize the CLI
+### 3. Putting it all together

+Finally, put the two pieces your wrote together so that when someone types `task add some task` it adds that task to the boltdb.

-Finally, we need to explore how to setup and install the application so that it can be run from any directory in your terminal.
-To start, we are going to be looking into how to find a user's home directory on any OS (Windows, Mac OS, Linux, etc).
+After that, explore how to setup and install the application so that it can be run from any directory in your terminal.
+This might require you to look into how to find a user' shomd directory on any OS (Windows, Mac OS, Linux, etc).

 If you'd like, you can look into how to determine this on your own, but I recommend just grabbing this package: <https://github.com/mitchellh/go-homedir>.
 You can read over the code to see how it works - it is only 137 lines of code - but it should take care of all the oddities between different operating systems for us.